Out and About?

 There are actions to be done later like creating users or choosing the most suitable client for your company’s needs and use.
 The likes of keeping mstsc.exe or opting for a standard TSplus client, seamless or not.
 That said, since we are talking about Web-Enabling your applications, why not use the HTML5 client over the TSplus Web Portal.
-Remote Work privileges the Web Portal for its security and ease of use to provide a nutshell version of certain Remote Access capabilities.
+Many users privilege the Web Portal for its security and ease of use and not only its high security.

 For most basic features, you can use Lite Mode to publish your apps.
 On our way to publish our applications, we’ll see a few other features and tools on the Remote Access Console with both Expert Mode or Lite.

 Publish Windows Applications to the Web Via One Simple Console

 As we’ve begun describing, the Lite Mode of the TSplus Remote Access console is succinct.
 The idea is to leave up front the essentials for a simpler user-experience.
 The commands available in the Applications quarter of the Lite Mode window are: “Publish & Assign Applications”, “Assign users to Full Desktop” and “Assign users to Floating Panel”.

 You will also see “Assign users to …” according to what apps you publish using the software.
 It also lets you see some paramount information about your TSplus software licence and set-up.
 These include the status of your licence and how long your support runs or whether you have purchased any add-ons.

 How to Web-enable Windows Applications using the TSplus Admin Console